MLAB-project/satellite-observer/README.md

 * Lat:
     * Latitude of station.
 * Long:
-    * Longitude of station.
+    * Longitude of the receiver station.
 * Hight:
     * Hight of station.
 * Hour:
-    * Your time zone **(of your operative system)**.
+    * Your time zone **(of your receiver system)**.
 For example, if you are in Spain in summer your time zone is: UTC/TMT +2.
 Then:

             Hour = +2

 ### Running Satellite Observer